Climbing Snowdon is no easy task. Many people assume that because Snowdon is located in Wales it can’t be that hard of a climb.

 It should be noted that the cable car and cafe are not always open, so do bear this in mind when you set out on your hike.

-There are many tracks you can take to get to the top of Snowdon.
-The most commonly used routes start at the Pen-y-pass car park opposite the YHA hostel in Llanberis.
+There are six tracks you can take to get to the top of Snowdon.
+The most commonly used routes start at the Pen-y-Pass car park opposite the YHA hostel in Llanberis.
 These include the Miner’s Track, Pyg Track and Crib Goch.

-Of these, the Miner’s track and Pyg track are the easiest for climbers of all abilities and also offer stunning views of the surrounding landscape.
+Of these, the Miner’s and Pyg tracks are the easiest for climbers of all abilities and also offer stunning views of the surrounding landscape.

 On a good day, the views from the summit are exceptional and offer the most extensive views of the British Isles.
 Ireland, Scotland, England and the Isle of Man are all visible.

 A common method of hiking Snowdon as part of the Three Peaks challenge, which encompasses climbing the highest peaks in England, Wales and Scotland in 24 hours.
 As well as Snowdon, participants climb Scafell Pike and Ben Nevis.

 Hiking Snowdon is a great way to spend a summer’s afternoon with the views that are offered on the way up the hike and from the top.
 As one of the best places to visit in Wales, it’s worth checking out if you’re in the area.

 Below are the various routes you can take to hike Snowdon, and what to expect from each of them.